 - Biofeedback—a device signals how strong you are at contracting your muscles during exercise

-- Placement of strips of material or sutures to support structures in the area and relieve pressure on the urethra.
-There are several different types of surgery, but a common option, called a urethral suspension, uses mesh to help support the urethra.
+- Placement of strips of material or sutures to relieve pressure on the urethra.
+There are several different types of surgery.
+A urethral suspension is a common option.
+It uses mesh to help support the urethra.

 - Collagen injection into the wall of the urethra.
 This substance bulks up the wall of the urethra to help stop leaks.

 First steps include behavior changes and improving strength of pelvic floor muscles.
 Behavior changes include:

 - Avoiding caffeine and alcohol